Classical shadows for sample-efficient measurements of gauge-invariant observables: Discussion and Outlook

 Significant progress has been made in understanding the impact of noise on standard schemes~\cite{chen2021robust,koh2022classical,rozon2024optimal,brieger2025stability}, and the development of derandomized variants~\cite{huang2021efficient}.
 These ideas are likely extendable to the symmetry-respecting circuits.
 However, a particularly interesting complication arises: noise can break the very symmetries that these protocols are designed to exploit.
 This symmetry breaking can lead to biased estimators and necessitates a fundamentally different error analysis.
-In turn, symmetry-aware measurement schemes can enable powerful error mitigation schemes, as they allow to effectively project the measured state in to a symmetric subspace \cite{hu2022logical}.
+Relatedly, the impact of small gauge violations in the input state on the performance of our protocols remains an interesting open question.
+On the other hand, symmetry-aware measurement schemes can enable powerful error mitigation schemes, as they allow to effectively project the measured state in to a symmetric subspace \cite{hu2022logical}.

 \onecolumngrid